 If you are HIV positive, antiretroviral therapy helps to keep you in stable health and reduces the amount of the virus (viral load) in the body.

 Over time, the virus numbers become “undetectable” in your blood as long as you are receiving the appropriate treatment.

-Another therefore, another benefit is that the lower viral loads reduce the risk of HIV transmission.
+Another, therefore, benefit is that lower viral loads reduce the risk of HIV transmission.

 And it means that somebody who is HIV positive (and receiving appropriate treatment) cannot transmit or infect their partner or contact.

 Studies such as the PARTNER study published in the Journal of the American Medical Association (JAMA) on the 12th of July, 2016, have proven this fact: